eduarddrenth/ConfigurableReports/README.md

 Exactly those three tasks are simplified by this library:

-- xml configuration and/or annotations to transform existing Java data objects into report block
+- xml configuration and/or annotations to transform existing Java data objects into report blocks
 - provide styling information (css like, syntax independent) seperate from code
 - a firebug like debug mode to help evaluate your report.